-For many, Dr. Bernard Siegel—or Bernie, as he prefers to be called—needs no introduction.
-He has touched many lives all over the Planet.
-In 1978, he reached a national and then international audience when he began talking about patient empowerment and the choice to live fully and die in peace.
-As a physician who has cared for and counseled innumerable people whose mortality has been threatened by illness, Bernie embraces a philosophy of living and dying that stands at the forefront of the medical ethics and spiritual issues our Society grapples with today.
-He continues to break new ground in the field of healing, supporting changes in medical education to “humanize” medical practice.
+For many, Bernie needs no introduction.
+He has touched many lives all over our planet.
+In 1978 he began talking about patient empowerment and the choice to live fully and die in peace.
+As a physician, who has cared for and counseled innumerable people whose mortality has been threatened by an illness, Bernie embraces a philosophy of living and dying that stands at the forefront of the medical ethics and spiritual issues our society grapples with today.
+He continues to assist in the breaking of new ground in the field of healing and personally struggling to live the message of kindness and love.